The Local Governing Body

 Governors have a clear understanding of how the pupil premium grant and physical education and sport funding are used.

-We provide strategic management, act as critical friends and ensure accountability.
-We work closely with Mrs Turner-Rowe, the Headteacher, who is responsible for the day-to-day management of the school.
+They provide strategic management, act as critical friends and ensure accountability.
+The LGB works closely with Mrs Turner-Rowe, the Headteacher, who is responsible for the day-to-day management of the school.

-When a school is inspected by Ofsted, its governing body will be required to provide evidence that governors are fulfilling these three core functions.
+When a school is inspected by Ofsted, its governing body will be required to provide evidence that governors are fulfilling these three core functions alongside the Trustees of the Trust.

 As well as attending formal governing body meetings, we all play an active part within school and attend governor training sessions on various educational issues to help us in our role.
 We are also responsible for ensuring that school policies are reviewed regularly, ensuring compliance with relevant regulations/legislation.